zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 ### Motor control

-If you remember the robot has a left and right motor, where the motor determines the force on that side of the car.
-The power to that motor ranges from -1 (maximum push in the reverse direction) to 1 (maximum push forward).
+The left and right motors on your car determine the force on that side of the car.
+The power to each motor ranges from -1 (maximum push in the reverse direction) to 1 (maximum push forward).

-- `(set-motors! n1 n2)` sets the force being put into each side of the robot.
-1 is the max, and -1 is the min for each side
+- `(set-motors! n1 n2)` sets the force being put into each side of the robot, ranging from -1 to 1.
+Numbers beyond that range have no extra effect, so `(set-motors! -10 5)` does the same thing as `(set-motors! -1 1)`.

-- `(change-motor-inputs n1 n2)` changes the force being put into each of the robot by the give amount for example: if before the motors were set to `(0.6, 0.3)`, and you call `(change-motor-inputs -0.1 0.4)`, the motors will become set to `(0.5, 0.7)`
+- `(change-motor-inputs n1 n2)` changes the force being put into each motor by the give amount.
+For example: if the motors were already set to `(0.6, 0.3)`, then calling `(change-motor-inputs -0.1 0.4)` will leave them set to `(0.5, 0.7)`

 - `(get-left%)`, `(get-right%)` gets the input (i.e.: force) to the left or right motors

 ### Sensors

-These let you tell things about the world and about yourself, like how much space there is ahead of you in a particular direction, and what angle you're turned out.
+These let you measure things about the world and about yourself, like how much space there is ahead of you in a particular direction, and what angle you're turned out.

-Note that angles are by default in degrees, but later there's a function to switch everything to radians.
+Note that angles are by default in degrees, but there's now a function to switch everything to radians, which is documented in the section on new functions.

-- `(get-looking-dist angle)` sees how far you can look in the direction of the given angle until there is an object, ; which could be a ball, wall or another robot.
-It is measured from the center of the robot, 0 is looking directly ; forward, and positive angles are towards the left.
+- `(get-looking-dist angle)` sees how far you can look in the direction of the given angle until there is an object, which could be a ball, wall or another robot.
+It is measured from the center of the robot, so 0 means directly forward, and positive angles are to the left.

-- `(get-lookahead-dist)` and `(get-lookbehind-dist)` are the same as get-looking-dist except they are measured ; from the front and back of the robot respectively, and obviously the angles are always 0 and 180 degrees respectively
+- `(get-lookahead-dist)` and `(get-lookbehind-dist)` are the same as get-looking-dist except they are measured from the front and back of the robot respectively, and obviously the angles are always 0 and 180 degrees respectively

 - `(get-vl)`, `(get-vr)` get's the speed (in pixels per tick) of the